Using LANDMAP in Landscape and Visual Impact Assessments GN46

 Filter 3 If a Zone of Theoretical Visibility (ZTV) map is available, retain all filtered aspect areas that are visible with the development.

-Filter 4 Identify and retain filtered aspect areas that are evaluated as outstanding or high in
+Filter 4 Retaining all aspect areas in which the development is located irrespective of their evaluation, also identify and retain those aspect areas that are visible and are evaluated as outstanding or high in:

 - Geological Landscape survey question 33 and/or rarity/uniqueness question 31